-Further information about natural gas vehicles can be found in section 3 "Disable direct hazards / safety regulations", section 5 "Stored energy / liquids / gases / solids", section 6 "In case of fire", section 7 "In case of submersion" and section 8 "Towing / transportation / storage".
+Further information on natural gas vehicles can be found in chapter 3.
+Disable direct hazards / safety regulations, chapter 5.
+Stored energy / liquids / gases / solids, chapter 6.
+In case of fire, chapter 7.
+In case of submersion and chapter 8.
+Towing / transportation / storage.
 Dealing with natural gas vehicles is different to dealing with conventional vehicles.
-However, any dangers can, so to speak, be appropriately brought under control when knowledge of their special features is available.
+However, any dangers can be controlled appropriately and to the same extent if the special points to note

-Current Volkswagen models with natural gas drive (CNG)
+Volkswagen models with natural gas drive (CNG) Polo TGI Golf TGI eco-up!
+Caddy Kombi TGI Caddy Cargo TGI Golf Estate TGI

-eco-up!

-Polo TGI

-Golf TGI

-Golf Estate TGI